Malaika Arora Shares Her 'daily Shenanigans'

 ADVERTISEMENT

-Mumbai, Feb 23 (IANS) Malaika Arora on Tuesday shared a video featuring what she terms as her daily shenanigans.
+Mumbai, Feb 23: Malaika Arora on Tuesday shared a video featuring what she terms as her daily shenanigans.

 Malaika posted a clip on Instagram.
 In the video she is seen playing with a puppy.
 She dressed in a white tank top and black gym shorts, and she completes her look with white sneakers and a neat bun.